(Disponible en français)

 You must fill out this Schedule if you are applying for a rent increase above the guideline because of increased costs for:

-You must attach evidence of costs and payment for all the costs you are applying for.
+You must attach evidence of costs and payment for all the expenses you are applying for.
 As well, if you are applying because of an extraordinary increase in costs for municipal taxes and charges and you received any grants or other forms of financial assistance, rebates and/or refunds that effectively reduced the operating costs you are claiming, you must attach evidence of the amount(s) you received.
 Evidence could include invoices, receipts, cancelled cheques or a letter from the supplier confirming the costs and that payment was received or indicating the amount of any rebate given.

 On the form, fill in the accounting periods and costs you experienced during each period.

-In order to allocate the costs to the units affected by the increase for municipal taxes and charges and covered by the application, the LTB needs to know whether or not the costs affect all the units in the complex.
+In order to allocate the costs to the units affected by the increase for municipal taxes and charges and covered by the application, the LTB needs to know whether municipal taxes and charges affect all the units in the complex.

-Shade either the "Yes" or "No" circle to indicate whether you received any refunds, rebates, grants or other types of financial assistance for municipal taxes and charges that affect the costs for the base year and/or the reference year.
+Shade either the "Yes" or "No" box to indicate whether you received any refunds, rebates, grants or other types of financial assistance for municipal taxes and charges that affect the costs for the base year and/or the reference year.

 If a previous order has been issued by the LTB for this residential complex allowing you to increase the rent above the guideline, the accounting periods for this application must start and end on the same days as those chosen for the previous order.